 Although a friend may not thank us in the moment, in time they should see that we acted out of a place of care and love for them.
 Read more about supporting a friend’s mental health.

 It’s OK to share

-Over the coming weeks there will be times when we will listen and times when we will need to be listened to.
-But hopefully there will also be times of fun, laughter and silliness as we create new and different kinds of memories with the people we love.
+There will be times when we will listen and times when we will need to be listened to.
+But hopefully there will also be times of fun, laughter and silliness too.
+We should try to create new and different kinds of memories with the people we love.